mslinn/jekyll_auto_redirect/README.md

 ```
 All paths are assumed to be relative to the top-level directory, whether the paths start with a leading slash or not.

- * `enabled` controls whether the plugin is operational or not.
+ * `enabled` controls whether the plugin will process pages and posts that have been moved or deleted.
- * `verbose` controls informational output displayed on the console
+ * `verbose` controls informational output displayed on the console.

 ### HTTP 404
 Jekyll can be configured to generate a [custom HTTP 404 page](https://jekyllrb.com/tutorials/custom-404-page/).
 This plugin has subkeys to specify directories containing dead pages and posts, as well as URL paths which should resolve to HTTP 404.
- * `dead_pages`: array of directory names to scan for pages that should resolve to HTTP 404.
+ * `dead_page_dirs`: array of directory names to scan for pages that should resolve to HTTP 404.
- * `dead_pages`: array of directory names to scan for pages that should resolve to HTTP 404.
+ * `dead_post_dirs`: array of directory names to scan for posts that should resolve to HTTP 404.
 * `dead_urls`: array of URL paths that should resolve to HTTP 404.

 ## Usage

 This plugin strives to work automatically, without the user having to do anything.
-The first time that Jekyll generates the website, after the plugin was installed, causes the plugin to insert a new entry into the front matter of every page and post.
-The entry contains a unique ID for the page and looks like this:
+Once the plugin is installed, each time Jekyll generates the website, the plugin will insert a new entry into the front matter of every page and post.
+The entry contains a unique ID (UUID) for the page and looks like this:

 ```yml
 auto_redirect_id: 43246cf2-5902-47de-8e44-a34ab05e8aeb